rrseeley/MTG_Proxy_Printer/README.md

 In this example, I am creating a printable PDF of the Power 9.
 The output lists the frame and the URL of the image:
 ![enter image description here](https://github.com/rrseeley/MTG_Proxy_Printer/assets/57955702/c0441ce6-885d-4848-aaba-5b4c63a5962c)

-Navigate to the PDFs directory and you will see the printable PDF
+Navigate to the PDFs directory and you will see the printable PDF:

 ![enter image description here](https://github.com/rrseeley/MTG_Proxy_Printer/assets/57955702/e4b9cc59-dfda-47db-968c-b096ff378c33)

 #### Creating a txt with the Set Code + Collector Number of each card